abissgr/calipso-hub/README.md

     // Define or override the use cases of this model type.
 See also
     // the [Use Cases section](#use-cases) for more details. useCases : {
-        // Each use case matches it's own URL route, for example
+        // Each use case matches it\'s own URL route, for example
         // this one matches "books/publish"
         publish :{
             // ...